nidza07/nidza07.github.io/QC-docs/general usage.md

 If you answer yes, you will be asked to type the score to reach.
 Every game typically has a minimum score limit that has to be entered.
 In 1000 miles, for example, this is 100 points.
 If you enter anything below this limit, the game will instead be played either using a limited number of rounds you have entered, or, if this is not suitable for the current game, using no score limit.
 The limit is always spoken when a game is started and you press the letter S to check the scores, no matter if it is a score limit, or a rounds limit.

+If a game has multiple rounds, once a round ends, you have to wait 15 seconds for a new one.
+If you are the table master, during this waiting period, you can press shift+P to pause the game.
+The new round won't start until you press the same shortcut again to resume the game.

 ### General table management tips
 Once you have created a table, some common tips that apply for every game will be listed here.
 You will be told several things you can do, such as pressing enter to start the game, B to add bots, shift+B to remove bots, or alt+O  to configure game options.